-AJ+ ruling projects Emirati power into US justice system
+US ruling on AJ+ projects Emirati power into the heart of American justice

 AJ+, the online news and digital storytelling outlet that focuses on highlighting "human struggles and achievements" was instructed last week by the Counterintelligence and Export Control section of the US Department of Justice to register as a Foreign Agent.

 Despite winning numerous awards for its journalism, including several regional Emmys in the US, Republican lawmakers have lobbied for years to have AJ+ registered under the Foreign Agents Registration Act (FARA) - a law originally designed to combat Nazi propaganda.

 While AJ+ is the social-video-friendly American operation of the Doha-based Al Jazeera Media Network (AJMN), compelling an organisation to register under the law means they have been deemed as acting under the control of a foreign government, in this case Qatar.
 Yet given the political motivations behind the move, it essentially amounts to an attack on the freedom of press, rendering AJ+'s work "political activity" instead of journalism.